The Four Routes of Entry of Hazardous Chemicals (Safety Talk)

 - Eliminate chemical hazards where possible.
 Do not use extremely hazardous chemicals unless absolutely necessary.
 Substitute a less hazardous chemical in place of a more hazardous chemical.

 - Wear the correct PPE to protect yourself from the chemical.
-PPE such as respirators, goggles, a face shield, chemical gloves, and a lab coat are some examples to create barriers between your body and a chemical.
+PPE such as respirators, goggles, a face shield, chemical gloves, and a lab coat are some examples of creating barriers between your body and a chemical.